HAL-xyz/hal-bot-generator/README.md

 | Yearn | Track yVault Deposit | Track deposits on vaults | `yarn run yearnTrackDeposit` |
 | Yearn | Track yVault Withdraw | Track withdrawals on vaults | `yarn run yearnTrackWithdraw` |

-Then, you can find some useful logs in `logs` directory.
+You will find some useful logs in the `logs` directory.